How can we overcome skyrocketing energy prices?

 Reduce energy consumption with efficient control

-Naturally enough, the length of use and the power demanded by technical equipment affect how much energy we consume.
-Yet, if we are not aware of how much energy we are using, we can't know if we are underperforming or if it's possible to improve.
+Naturally, the length of use and the power requirements of technical equipment affect how much energy we consume.
+Yet if we are not aware of how much energy we use, we can't know whether we are underperforming or whether it's possible to improve.

-Electrical devices often present heavy power loads when they are heating.
+Electrical devices often have high power loads when heating.
 Fortunately, we do not have to run our coffee makers for long periods.
 Other small things can also help cut consumption.
-Examples include turning off unnecessary lights, heating via cooling systems' surplus heat (rather than electricity), and using some time/need/weather-report controlled ventilation.
+Examples include turning off unnecessary lights, heating via surplus cooling system heat (rather than electricity), and using time-, need-, and weather-controlled ventilation.

 Explore our products and solutions for building management